 While bloggers are being pitched by agencies more than brands—bloggers prefer to work directly with brands.

 In fact, 68% of bloggers prefer to work directly with a brand instead of an agency or network.
 You guys, this is huge.
-Like I mentioned before, every brand reaches that crucial decision making point where they decide to take blogger outreach in-house or to pay a network or agency.
+Like I mentioned before, every brand reaches that crucial decision making point where they decide to take blogger outreach or running social media in-house or to pay a network or agency.

 I think by applying logic to this, an agency relationship works when it’s on an ongoing basis.
 When the “one and done” model isn’t used.
 If you’re a brand and don’t feel like you can take blogger outreach on, don’t worry just make sure the agency or network you work with adopts the “ongoing relationships” approach to influencer marketing.